rollkit/docs/docs/tutorials/cosmwasm.md

 the variables in the command with the variables in the `init.sh` script.
 :::

-## Contract interaction on CosmWasm with Celestia
+## ➡️Contract interaction on CosmWasm with Celestia
 <!-- markdownlint-disable MD013 -->

 In the previous steps, we have stored out contract's tx hash in an